June-Skeeter/Police_Involved_Deaths_Canada/Inputs/Police_Involved_Deaths_Canada/README.md

 3) MissingRecords.csv contains:
 * Police Killings that are missing from the original dataset
 * Police-Involved Deaths that occured between January 1, 2001 and June 30, 2020
-	* So Far, I've backtracked through KillerCopsCanada's records thru November 1, 2019.
+	* So Far, I've backtracked through KillerCopsCanada's records through January 1, 2019.
 Still working on getting through the rest.
 * Police Killings and Police-Involved Deaths from July 1, 2020 to April 6
 	* -I've backtrakced everything from KillerCopsCanada thru Nov 2020